tnscorcoran/openshift-servicemesh/README.md

 At this point, we need to do 3 things:

 1. The first step is to create namespace for the bookinfo application - call it *bookinfo*.
-I can do this either on the GUI or the command line - let's do it on the Command line:
+I can do this either on the GUI or the command line - let's do it on the command line:
 ```
 oc new-project bookinfo
 ```